phpmyadmin/error-reporting-server/README.md

 Error Reporting Server
 ======================

 phpmyadmin server side component for the error reporting system.
 It uses CakePHP v2.3 with some extra plugins like migrations, debugkit and OAuth component.

 # How To deploy #

 In order to deploy the app in this repo you need to follow these steps:

 - Clone this repo or extract the zip file
 - Add a virtual hosts entry pointing at the directory where you extracted the files in the previous step.
 Make sure that the installation is in the document root.

-The directory entry should look similar to this:
+    - For apache it should look similar to this:
 ```
 <VirtualHost *:80>
       ServerAdmin webmaster@localhost